 Overview

 The original Cape Clear Lighthouse was established in 1818 on the southern side of the island.
 Designed by the eminent engineer George Halpin, it originally displayed a revolving light with twelve Argand burners and reflectors.
-The tower – now a stone ruin beside a Napoleonic‑era signal tower – was linked to the signal tower by a covered walkway that has since been removed.
-In the 1840s Trinity House criticised the site for being too high and often shrouded in mist.
-After the tragic sinking of the American liner Stephen Whitney in 1847 – a disaster that prompted calls for a more reliable light – Fastnet Rock Lighthouse was commissioned.
-Cape Clear Lighthouse was discontinued on 1 January 1854.
+The tower – now a stone ruin beside a Napoleonic-era signal tower – was once linked to the signal tower by a covered walkway that has since been removed.
+In the 1840s, Trinity House criticised the site for being too high and often shrouded in mist.
+After the tragic sinking of the American liner Stephen Whitney in 1847 – a disaster that prompted urgent calls for a more reliable navigational aid – Fastnet Rock Lighthouse was commissioned.
+Cape Clear Lighthouse was officially discontinued on 1 January 1854.

-Fastnet Rock Lighthouse, often called the “Teardrop of Ireland”, was rebuilt in granite between 1899 and 1904 after the earlier cast‑iron tower proved vulnerable to the Atlantic storms.
-The structure consists of 2 074 inter‑locking stones, weighing up to three tonnes each, sourced from Cornwall.
+Fastnet Rock Lighthouse, often called the “Teardrop of Ireland”, was rebuilt in granite between 1899 and 1904 after the earlier cast-iron tower proved vulnerable to Atlantic storms.
+The structure consists of 2,074 interlocking stones, weighing up to three tonnes each, sourced from Cornwall.
 The tower stands 54 m tall (about 49 m above mean high water) and its white flashing light, visible every five seconds, has a range of 27 nautical miles (50 km).
-The light originally used a biform four‑sided dioptric apparatus delivering roughly 750 000 candlepower.
-Inside, seven floors house a storeroom, oil room, spare bedroom, kitchen, keeper’s bedroom, and a service room with a rain‑water tank and telegraph equipment.
-The lighthouse was automated in March 1989 and is now unmanned.
+The light originally used a biform four-sided dioptric apparatus delivering roughly 750,000 candlepower.
+Inside, seven floors house a storeroom, oil room, spare bedroom, kitchen, keeper’s bedroom, and a service room with a rain-water tank and telegraph equipment.
+The lighthouse was automated in March 1989 and remains unmanned today.

 Sunset & Twilight Tours

-- Wildlife Watching – The waters around Fastnet and Cape Clear are a hotspot for marine mammals.
+The waters around Fastnet and Cape Clear are a hotspot for marine mammals.
 Regular sightings include dolphins, porpoises and, in summer, basking sharks.
-Seabirds such as gannets and puffins nest on the cliffs.
+Seabirds such as gannets and puffins nest on the surrounding cliffs.
+Photographers will find the Atlantic light constantly shifting, offering dramatic contrasts between the granite rock, the white tower, and the deep blue sea.

 Practical Information